coaxialdolor/coaxial-terminal-ai/README.md

 1. Install TerminalAI
 2. Run `ai setup` to configure your API keys
 3. Set your default provider
-4. Install shell integration (recommended)
-5. Start using TerminalAI!
+4. Start using TerminalAI!
+(Shell integration is now optional and for specific use cases, see "Running Stateful Commands" section)

 ## Usage